billyxs/notes.md/vim/CHEAT_SHEET.md

-G  " move to the bottom of the file gg " move to the top of the file
+G  " move to the bottom of the file gg " move to the top of the file gi " change to insert mode and move to location you left insert mode
 ```

 ## Writing